Pastor David Jang’s Sermon: The Life of the True Church Shaped by the Gospel of the Cross and Grace (Olivet University)

 www.davidjang.org

-Warmth of the Charcoal Fire and Love That Feeds: On the Miracle of Resurrection Becoming Ordinary Life – Pastor David Jang (Olivet University)
+Warmth of the Charcoal Fire and Love That Feeds – Pastor David Jang (Olivet University)

 They say the deepest hush of a forest is broken by the friction of leaves.
 But the silence of the forest village where I live began to split in a completely different way.
 Outside my window at dawn—faint scratching of claws, the crunch of dry soil underfoot, and the exchanged breaths by which creatures confirm one another’s presence.
 Before I knew it, a grand feline clan of well over twenty had become the forest’s true residents.
 This small world did not begin with some grand plan.
 It began with a child’s unguarded compassion: a single bowl of kibble placed on a veranda.
 That tiny kindness altered the grain of the forest itself.